kelsien

 Biography

-Dr Kelsie Nabben is an ethnographic researcher specialising in the social impacts of emerging technologies, including decentralised digital infrastructure (such as blockchains, peer-to-peer protocols, and Decentralised Autonomous Organisations) and other algorithmic systems (such as Large-Language-Models).
-Her interdisciplinary research focuses on resilience and accountability in contexts of digital governance.
+Dr Kelsie Nabben is an ethnographic researcher specialising in the social impacts of emerging technologies, particularly decentralised digital infrastructure (including blockchains, peer-to-peer protocols, and Decentralised Autonomous Organisations) and other algorithmic systems (such as Large-Language-Models).
+Her interdisciplinary research involves analysis of the interplay between social and technical elements of digital infrastructure with a focus on resilience and accountability in contexts of digital governance.
+Practically, she has published and conducted industry projects on COVID-19 digital responses, software system vulnerability mapping methods, cybernetics and digital-physical systems, and the governance of algorothmic systems.

 Dr. Nabben completed her PhD as a scholarship recipient at RMIT University’s Centre of Excellence for Automated Decision-Making & Society on the topic of resilience in decentralised technologies, and was awarded an RMIT Vice Chancellor’s HDR Prize for Research Engagement and Impact.
 During this time, Dr. Nabben also worked as Researcher in the RMIT Blockchain Innovation Hub.
 She is currently a Max Weber Fellow at European University Institute with Dr Primavera De Filippi and BlockchainGov, focusing on accountability in blockchain systems as a context of digital private ordering and self-governance.

-Nabben’s research involves analysis of the interplay between social and technical elements of digital infrastructure.
-It has been applied in various settings, including contributions to an Australian Federal blockchain working group and the development of international policy toolkits on ‘Decentralised Autonomous Organisations’ for the World Economic Forum.
+Nabben’s research has been applied in various settings, including contributions to an Australian Federal blockchain working group and the development of international policy toolkits on ‘Decentralised Autonomous Organisations’ for the World Economic Forum.
 Additionally, she works on industry projects with engineering firm BlockScience and frequently shares her perspectives through peer-reviewed publications, national news, and radio.

 Most of her research is open access, including blogs at: https://kelsienabben.substack.com/ or https://medium.com/@kelsie.nabben